VisCog/viscog.github.io/index.md

 ### A Matlab toolbox for vision research

 <img src="assets/images/uwtoolbox.png" class="project float-left"/>
-The UW toolbox is a suite of Matlab functions used in vision research. \\
+The UW toolbox is a suite of Matlab functions used in vision research, created by Geoff Boynton and Ione Fine, and maintained by Kelly Chang. \\
 <a href="https://github.com/VisCog/UWToolbox" class="button">
   GitHub repo
 </a>